 Maggie develops and supports implementation of a wide variety of academic projects in PAI’s partner schools, including project-based and work-based learning opportunities.
 Utilizing her experience working as a teacher in Philadelphia, she provides training and technical assistance to teaching teams, works with business partners to connect them to the classroom, and focuses on best practices surrounding project-based and work-based learning, with a specific focus on PAI’s partner Middle Schools.
 Maggie earned her Ph.D. in Urban Education with a concentration in Science Education from Temple University.

 Roosevelt works with high school youth to help them prepare for post-secondary success.
 His work includes mentoring, tutoring, and connecting students to industry through pipeline programs that help them explore various career paths.
 He believes that all youth should understand the importance of education and how it relates to furthering their career opportunities.
-Roosevelt holds a B.A. in political science from the University of Pittsburgh.
+Roosevelt holds a B.A. in Political Science from the University of Pittsburgh.

-Sharleen assists students and staff to bridge the gap between school and industry by aligning programs with employer and post-secondary institutions’ expectations.
+Sharleen assists students and school staff to bridge the gap between school and industry by aligning programs with employer and post-secondary institutions’ expectations.
 Sharleen believes in the importance of quality programs for students and community partners alike and is always looking for new approaches and opportunities to make the transition from school to industry a smooth one.
 She holds a B.A. from Gettysburg College and is currently pursuing a Master of Science.